thenewobjective/thenewobjective.github.io/_drafts/graphics-programming/notes.md

 of the curve is called [de Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau's_algorithm){:target="_blank"}.
 Before getting to the algorithm though we'll want some utility functions first:

 ---

+> Octrees also suffer from the 'near miss' problem.
+Which is important because your shader
+> will only be as fast as the slowest branch.
+A ray can deep dive into many nodes and end up hitting nothing
+> -gavanw
+---
 * <https://twitter.com/ciaccodavide/status/964407412634472448>
 * <https://twitter.com/pcwalton/status/1299884289010495490>